logaretm/vee-validate/docs/content/api/use-form.md

 setFieldError('email', undefined);
 ```

-If you try to set an error for field doesn't exist, it will not affect the form's overall validity and will be ignored.
+If you try to set an error for a field that doesn't exist, it will be added to the form's errors object and it will change the form's `valid` state

 <code-title level="4">